Captain America: Civil War: Cast

 A member of the CIA's Joint Counter Terrorism Center and a character associated with Black Panther in the comics.
 Freeman described Ross as someone who "works for the American government ... [and] works in conjunction with the superheroes, and certain agencies that help to tame the superheroes' power".
-Feige added that Ross would appear briefly in the film, with the intent being to expand on the character's role in future films; Freeman signed a three-film contract, for this film, Black Panther (2018), and its sequel (2022).
+Feige added that Ross would appear briefly in the film, with the intent being to expand on the character's role in future films; Freeman signed a three-film contract, for Civil War, Black Panther (2018), and the latter's sequel (2022).